SansGuidon/bookmarks/README.md

 * [Anton Babenko](https://www.youtube.com/watch?v=mOsiLZGdXS4) - (2019) [Video] Terraform best practices with examples and arguments
 * [Horia Coman](https://dev.to/horia141/jupiter-dev-log-3-lint-all-the-things-51lh) - (2020) Jupiter Dev Log 3 - Lint All The Things
 * [CloudSkiff](https://medium.com/faun/terraform-code-quality-66e6468f50f3) - (2019) Terraform Code Quality | Key Steps to a good quality for your Infrastructure Code.
+* [Thomas Nyambati](https://medium.com/rackbrains/https-medium-com-thomas-nyambati-how-to-avoid-handover-nightmares-aea38d9a3793) - (2017) How to Avoid Handover Nightmares | I totally adhere to those principles in my daily work... they are well known but still deserve a reminder :-) ...
+> * Keep things simple.
+> * Document everything.
+> * Adopt workflow and best practices.
+> * Employ separation of concerns.
+> * Avoid using personal accounts or credentials.
+> * Automate as much as you can.
+> * Write good code.

 ## Conferences
 > In Belgium